brihottoro-code/bmbusa/GOOGLE_SHEETS_SETUP.md

 3. Check your Google Sheet - a new row should appear in the "members" worksheet
 4. Check your email (brihottoro@gmail.com) - you should receive a notification

+## Features

+- ✅ **Form Data Storage**: All membership applications are saved to Google Sheets
+- ✅ **Photo Upload**: Photos are automatically saved to a Google Drive folder named "Membership Photos"
+- ✅ **Email Notifications**: Receive email notifications with form details and photo links
+- ✅ **Automatic Organization**: Photos are named with member name and timestamp for easy identification

 ## Troubleshooting

 ### Form submission fails